infiniteloop-inc/crystal-signal/doc/README_ENGLISH.md

 You can skip this step if you already have one in place.

 Download [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) and install it to the micro SD card following [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
-*(The Crystal Signal Pi middleware is successfully tested with 2016-09-23-raspbian-jessie-lite)*
+*(The Crystal Signal Pi middleware is successfully tested with 2016-09-23-raspbian-jessie-lite and 2017-08-16-raspbian-stretch-lite)*

 ### Get the Crystal Signal Pi middleware